-desiring that we be numbered among his elect, although unworthy, may he himself cleanse you by our ministry, from all the sins committed with negligence, in thought, word and deed or by omission.
+The Lord Jesus Christ said to his disciples: "What you have bound on earth, shall also be bound in heaven and what you have loosed on earth, shall also be loosed in heaven" desiring that we be numbered among his elect, although unworthy, may he himself cleanse you by our ministry, from all the sins commited based after with negligence, in thought, word and deed or by omission.
 And may he absolve you from your sins and deign to lead you to the kingdom of heaven.
-He who lives and reigns forever and ever a the at
+He who lives and reigns forever and ever14